 So great chance to just sort of clear that up a little bit.
 It’s exactly like having a link.
 That’s the current implementation.
 We don’t promise that it will be that way for all time and eternity.
 But I don’t see any reason why in particular, it would change.

 As you can see, this implies that slightly more link juice is lost than Gary Illyes suggests.

-That being said, I can see the benefit of transferring to HTTPS with the HTTPS ranking boost, as Wikipedia’s recent migration clearly showed.
+As Wikipedia’s recent migration clearly showed, I can see the benefit of transferring to HTTPS with the HTTPS ranking boost.

 Furthermore, Matt Cutts’s advice is quite old now, so I would be more inclined to listen to Gary’s.

 In 2016, Gary Illyes shared on Twitter that 30x redirects don’t lose PageRank anymore.

 30x redirects don't lose PageRank anymore.— Gary 鯨理／경리 Illyes (@methode) July 26, 2016

 The reasoning behind this change was revealed in a Google Webmaster Hangout.
 In it, Google’s John Mueller responded to a question asking if there was any link equity loss from redirect chains.
 He said:

 For the most part, that is not a problem.
 We can forward PageRank through 301 and 302 redirects.
 Essentially what happens there is we use these redirects to pick a canonical.
 By selecting a canonical, we’re concentrating all the signals that go to those URLs to the canonical URL.

 Instead of relying on redirects to determine where PageRank should benefit, Google now uses the canonical.